rosedblabs/rosedb/README.md

 see the [examples](https://github.com/rosedblabs/rosedb/tree/main/examples) for more details.

 ## Community
-Welcome to join the [Slack](https://join.slack.com/t/rosedblabs/shared_invite/zt-19oj8ecqb-V02ycMV0BH1~Tn6tfeTz6A) channel and [Discussions](https://github.com/orgs/rosedblabs/discussions) to connect with LotusDB team members and other users.
+Welcome to join the [Slack](https://join.slack.com/t/rosedblabs/shared_invite/zt-19oj8ecqb-V02ycMV0BH1~Tn6tfeTz6A) channel and [Discussions](https://github.com/orgs/rosedblabs/discussions) to connect with RoseDB team developers and other users.